mrisher/smtp-sts/mta-sts.md

    connections intended for the legitimate recipient server (for example, by altering BGP routing tables).

+MTA STS can thwart such attacks only if the sender is able to previously obtain and cache a policy for the recipient domain, and only if the attacker is unable to obtain a valid certificate that complies with that policy.
+Below, we consider specific attacks on this model.

+## Obtaining a Signed Certificate

 SMTP MTA-STS relies on certificate validation via PKIX based TLS identity checking [@!RFC6125].
 Attackers who are able to obtain a valid certificate for the targeted recipient mail service (e.g. by compromising a certificate authority) are thus able to circumvent STS authentication.

+## Preventing Policy Discovery

-Since we use DNS TXT records for policy discovery, an attacker who is able to block DNS responses can suppress the discovery of an MTA-STS Policy, making the Policy Domain appear not to have an MTA-STS Policy.
+Since MTA STS uses DNS TXT records for policy discovery, an attacker who is able to block DNS responses can suppress the discovery of an MTA-STS Policy, making the Policy Domain appear not to have an MTA-STS Policy.
 The sender policy cache is designed to resist this attack by decreasing the frequency of policy discovery and thus reducing the window of vulnerability; it is nonetheless a risk that attackers who can predict or induce policy discovery--for example, by inducing a victim sending domain to send mail to a never-before-contacted recipient while carrying out a man-in-the-middle attack--may be able to foil policy discovery and effectively downgrade the security of the message delivery.

+Since this attack depends upon intercepting initial policy discovery, we strongly recommend implementors to prefer policy `max_age` values to be as long as is practical.

 Resistence to downgrade attacks of this nature--due to the ability to authoritatively determine "lack of a record" even for non-participating recipients--is a feature of DANE, due to its leverage of DNSSEC for policy discovery.

+## Denial of Service

 We additionally consider the Denial of Service risk posed by an attacker who can modify the DNS records for a victim domain.
 Absent MTA-STS, such an attacker can